+49 30 214 594-233

 “I accepted a long time ago that my inner self continuously compels me to react to the complex situation of the present age with new aesthetic questioning in each of my works.”

-His oeuvre, which he sees as a successor to the works of Schoenberg and in particular of Zimmermann, comprises the whole musical spectrum, from chamber music through to large orchestral works and pieces for music theatre.
-Writing series of works has become a constant that characterises Hans Zender’s compositions, drawing on references from literature, philosophy, history and religion.
+He saw his oeuvre as a successor to the works of Schoenberg as well as Zimmermann.
+It encompasses the whole musical spectrum, from chamber music through to large orchestral pieces and music theatre, and is characterised by series of works which allude to references from literature, philosophy, history and religion.
 His Cantos series, which he began in 1965 and which also contains the Logos-Fragmente (2006-2009), includes vocal music for various ensemble sizes.
-Alongside capturing the texts of writers such as Hugo Ball, William Shakespeare and Henri Michaux, Hans Zender has continually drawn on works by Friedrich Hölderlin to whom he dedicated the cycle Hölderlin lesen.
-With his newly-created genre “composed interpretations,” which includes his arrangements of Schubert’s Winterreise and Beethoven’s Diabelli-Variationen (33 Veränderungen über 33 Veränderungen), he sheds new light on music history.
+Hans Zender repeatedly drew on works by Friedrich Hölderlin, to whom he dedicated the cycle Hölderlin lesen, as well as those of Hugo Ball, William Shakespeare and Henri Michaux.
+Oh cristalina…, the fourth composition in his cycle with texts from the Canto spiritual by the lyricist and mystic San Juan de la Cruz, was performed for the first time by the SWR Vokalensemble Stuttgart and SWR Symphony Orchestra under Emilio Pomàrico as part of the opening concert of the Donaueschinger Musiktage 2014.
+He shed new light on music history with his newly-created genre “composed interpretations,” including his arrangements of Schubert’s Winterreise and Beethoven’s Diabelli-Variationen (33 Veränderungen über 33 Veränderungen).
+In summer 2019, he created a new version of the Veränderungen.

 Julian Prégardien, Tenor; Deutsche Radio Philharmonie Saarbrücken Kaiserslautern; Robert Reimer, conductor